11 Halloween Fundraising Ideas That Work

 • Sell Halloween-themed drinks.
 Charge more for “drink specials” with googly eyes and fake blood dripping off them.

-• Create a stockade and if a guest gets caught and locked in a stockade, for example, they must pay to get out.
+• Create a stockade, and if, for example, a guest gets caught and locked in a stockade, they must pay to get out.

 6. Obstacle Zombie Race

-Runs can be a successful fundraiser for any time of the year.
-To make a run or a race Halloween-appropriate and to add a fun twist to it – make it a Zombie Race.
+To make a run or race Halloween-appropriate and add a fun twist to it, consider a Zombie Race.
+Alternatively, you can organize a walk instead of a run.

 Have all participants come dressed up as zombies and race to the finish line.
-Alternatively, you can organize a walk instead of a run.
 Bonus points for zombie moves!

 This is also a fundraising event that can generate a lot of buzz.
 As word of mouth spreads around, you’ll have registrations pouring in.

-• Awarding the best zombie costume/overall look;
+• Award the best zombie costume/overall look.

-• Organizing a zombie afterparty;
+• Organize a zombie afterparty.

-• Organizing a zombie karaoke;
+• Organize a zombie karaoke.

-Here’s an example of a virtual zombie run to raise donations for Street Homeless Animal Project.
+Here’s an example of a virtual zombie run to raise donations for Street Homeless Animal Project:

 Start an Online Fundraising Campaign